Pilot Resource Portal

 In fact, whilst those values are the most likely expected, they actually account for a range of potential values.
 These ranges are defined by ICAO and implemented in the UK.
 Change groups in the TAF exist to represent changes in the weather that are expected to occur outside of a particular range of values.

 The table here describes the range of wind, cloud and visibilities that TAFs cover, without a change group being included.

 The principles of TEM are to encourage pilots to have situation awareness of the risks that might put them in danger and to consider plans to mitigate those risks.

 Identifying weather related risks is an important factor, so an understanding of how to manage risks such as unexpected weather changes is a fundamental part of good airmanship.

 We will soon be adding a presentation to this section and is designed to consider TEM in the context of weather.

 ‘Wind, temperature and weather information for pilots that fly at higher altitude’.

 The Met Office is one of two World Area Forecast Centres, and is responsible for providing global upper air weather data which is routinely used by commercial airlines.
 Apart from commercial airlines, other aviation sectors, such as business jets, also often operate at relatively high altitude.
 Planning flights with the latest available wind, temperature and en-route weather hazards information is crucial to the safe and efficient operations at these altitudes.

-We will soon be adding guidance on interpreting the features commonly seen on these charts.
+Guidance on interpreting the features commonly seen on these charts is provided here.